CartoDB/academy/_app/_guides/animated_maps_with_points.md

 1. Click the _FILL_ number to adjust fixed value of the point.
 You can use the slider bar to select a width, or type a width in the input field

 2. From the _FILL_ color, click _BY VALUE_ to select a data column from your dataset

+	You can style by value and choose the column that contains the categories.
+You can even customize the color ramps of the category.

 **Cheat sheet** to style by colors.